UWNetworksLab/uProxy-p2p/README.md

 - Run `cfx run` and Firefox should launch with the uProxy add-on installed

 You can use `grunt build_firefox` from the root directory of the repository to compile just Firefox comonents.

+### Demo apps

+These can be found at `build/dev/uproxy-lib/samples/`.
+They are a mix of web sites, browser extensions (Chrome and Firefox), and Node.js apps.

+To run web apps:
+ * start a webserver, e.g. `python -m SimpleHTTPServer`
+ * open the relevant HTML file in your browser, e.g. http://localhost:8000/build/dev/uproxy-lib/samples/simple-freedom-chat/main.html.

+To run Chrome apps:
+ - open `chrome://extensions`, enable check Developer Mode, and load the unpacked extension from the relevant directory, e.g. `build/dev/uproxy-lib/samples/simple-socks-chromeapp/`.

+To run Firefox add-ons:
+- install [jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm) via NPM, e.g. `npm install jpm -g`, `cd` to the relevant directory, e.g. `build/dev/uproxy-lib/samples/simple-socks-firefoxapp/`, and execute ``jpm run -b `which firefox` ``.

+To run Node.js apps:
+ - Directly run `node` with the entry point, e.g. `node build/dev/uproxy-lib/samples/zork-node/index.js`

+**Note: until freedom-for-node supports core.rtcpeerconnection, this sample will not work**

+More on the demo apps themselves:

+ * **simple-freedom-chat** is a WebRTC-powered chat client, with both peers on the same page.
+This is the simplest possible demo `src/peerconnection`.
+ * **copypaste-freedom-chat** is the simplest possible, distributed, `src/peerconnection` demo in which text boxes act as the signalling channel between two peers.
+Messages can be exchanged by email, IM, shared doc, etc.
+ * **echo-server** starts a TCP echo server on port 9998.
+Run `telnet 127.0.0.1 9998` and then type some stuff to verify that echo server echoes what you send it.
+Press ctrl-D to have the echo server terminate the connection or press `ctrl-]` then type `quit` to exit telnet.
+ * **Simple SOCKS** is the simplest possible, single-page, demo of the SOCKS proxy (`socks-to-rtc` and `rtc-to-net` directories).
+This command may be used to test the proxy: `curl -x socks5h://localhost:9999 www.example.com` (`-h` indicates that DNS requests are made through the proxy too)
+ * **Zork** is a distributed SOCKS proxy with a telnet-based signalling channel, intended for use with [our Docker-based integration testing](https://github.com/uProxy/uproxy-docker).
+Try connecting to Zork with `telnet localhost 9000`.
+ * **uProbe** guess-timates your NAT type.
+ * **copypaste-socks** is a distributed SOCKS proxy demo.
+This is essentially uProxy without any social network integration.
+ * **simple-churn-chat** is just like simple-freedom-chat, except WebRTC traffic between the two peers is obfuscated.
+Wireshark may be used to verify that the traffic is obfuscated; the endpoints in use - along with a lot of debugging information - may be determined by examining the Javascript console.
+ * **copypaste-freedom-chat** is just like copypaste-fredom-chat, except WebRTC traffic between the two peers is obfuscated.

 ### Development and re-building uProxy